XiaopengLi-CN/XiaopengLi.github.io/_pages/about.md

 published: true
 ---

-I am a fourth-year undergraduate student studying Software Engineering in Qingdao University of Technology.
+Hi!
+I am a final-year (senior) undergrad majoring in Software Engineering at Qingdao University of Technology.

 I mainly work on LLMs and Multi-modal Recommender Systems.
 I also have broad interests in other fields of GNN, such as the accuracy of the results while exploring the trustworthiness of the results.

-## Selected Publications
+## Professional Services

-## Misc
+## Miscellaneous

 Chinese name: 李晓鹏
 Pronunciation of my name: Xiaopeng [ˈrɛnˌfeɪ],Li [ˈʒoʊ].
 Sounds like "Ren-fay Lee".